TradeMe/tractor/plugins/mock-requests/docs/configuration.md

 Any headers which should be set on all proxied requests.
 This defaults to `{}`.

-### `port: number (deprecated)`
+### `port: number`

-The port to that used to be used for the intercepting proxy.
-No longer necessary, and will be randomised instead.
+The port used for the intercepting proxy.
+If omitted a random port is used.